 When Alan Krumwiede is explaining what an R0 of 2 means on television, he claims that the number of cases daily will progress 2, 4, 16, 256, 65536 and so on.
 This is incorrect - this is the quadratic series, and would mean that by the fourth day each person is infecting 256 others, and by the sixth day 4,294,967,296 would have fallen ill.
 The correct progression would be the geometric; i.e. 2, 4, 8, 16, 32...
 He later claims that it would take a month for a billion people to fall ill - this number is clearly based on the geometric number series, not the quadratic.

 At one point Dr Cheever, played by Laurence Fishburne, says the Spanish flu of 1918 killed "70 million people, representing 1% of world population".
 Actually, the death toll is not that precise: it is estimated between 50 and 100 million.
 Also, the world population in 1918 was slightly less than 2 billion (also an estimate): hence the Spanish flu death toll ranged from 2.5% to 5%.
-Surprinsingly, that flu was deadlier than WWI; however its lethality was increased but the poor health of the population after the war.
+Surprinsingly, that flu was deadlier than WWI; however its lethality was increased by the poor health of the population after the war.

 When Dr. Cheever leaves Roger's house after vaccinating Roger's son, the first shot shows his car parked on the wrong side of the street, with a huge pile of trash only 3 feet in front of the car.
 In the next shot from Cheever's point of view, the pile of trash is on the other side of the street, across the street from his car, instead of in front of it.